Banyutong/SurgicalSAM2/README.md

 ```

-# Complete Pipeline on Endoscapes2023 Dataset
+# Completed Pipeline on Endoscapes2023 Dataset
 See `SurgicalSAM2/Endoscapes2023_Pipeline` for details.

-The `point_prompt.ipynb` provides a step-by-step guide on how to use point prompts for segmentation within the Endoscapes2023 dataset.
+-  `Endoscapes2023_Pipeline/point_prompt.ipynb` provides a step-by-step guide on how to use point prompts for segmentation within the Endoscapes2023 dataset.
 Additionally, it showcases the process of generating point prompts directly from ground truth masks.
+- `Endoscapes2023_Pipeline/main.py` demonstrates how to batch process videos.
+-  `Endoscapes2023_Pipeline/endoscapes_video.json` contains the information for the batch processing.
 ## Evaluation
 The folder `Evaluation` contains different metric for different datasets.
 See `utils.py` for details.